MicrosoftDocs/quantum-docs/articles/user-guide/program-structure.md

 # Structure of a Q# program

 This article explores the general components that make up a Q# program.
-Note that Q# programs written in Jupyter Notebooks will not use some of these components - these differences are described in each section.
+Note that Q# programs written in Jupyter Notebooks does not use some of these components - these differences are described in each section.

 Consider the following Q# program: